schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 Process (c) shows 16.5 column cycles, demonstrating the optimizer's use of extended recycling for challenging separations.
 This recycling process is also limited by dispersion effects.
 As shown in the profiles, the front of component $A$ begins to overlap with the tail of component $B$ from the previous cycle.
-Additional recycling beyond this point would not improve separation but would cause peak smearing, effectively remixing the components.
+Additional recycling beyond this point would not improve separation; the longer time on column increases axial dispersion, causing peak broadening and eventually remixing the components.

 ```{glue:figure} moo_fig_obj
 :name: clr_difficult_linear_auto-cycle_moo-pc_fig_obj